Best LatAm Staffing Firms in 2026: A Buyer’s Comparison Guide

 What is LatAm staffing?

 LatAm staffing connects US companies with Latin American professionals working remotely.
-Services range from recruiting agencies that only source candidates to full Employer of Record (EOR) platforms that handle payroll, taxes, and compliance.
+Services range from nearshoring agencies that only source candidates to full Employer of Record (EOR) platforms that handle payroll, taxes, and compliance.

 The models split into three categories: staff augmentation (contractors who join teams temporarily), project outsourcing (managed teams that deliver complete projects), and direct hire (permanent employees companies manage directly).

 Key regions include Argentina, Brazil, Colombia, Mexico, and Chile.
-Developers in these countries work in GMT-3 time zones, creating 5-8 hours of overlap with US teams—enough for daily standups, pair programming sessions, and real-time collaboration.
+Most LatAm teams overlap US hours (typically UTC-3 to UTC-6, depending on country), creating 5-8 hours of overlap with US teams — enough for daily standups, pair programming sessions, and real-time collaboration.

 Current LatAm hiring trends (2026)